 (5) the on-the-job training the employee receives;

-A large employer must pay for at least 25 percent of the training institution's or program's charge for the training to the training institution or program.
-For the purpose of this subdivision, a "large employer" means a business with more than $25,000,000 in annual revenue in the previous calendar year.
+A large employer must pay for at least 25 percent of the eligible training provider's charge for the eligible training to the provider.
+For the purpose of this subdivision, a "large employer" means a business with more than $25,000,000 in annual gross revenue in the previous calendar year.

-(a) The commissioner shall pay the grant to the employer after the employer presents satisfactory evidence to the commissioner that the employer has paid the training institution or program.
+(a) The commissioner shall pay the grant to the employer after the employer presents satisfactory evidence to the commissioner that the employer has paid the eligible training provider.

-(b) If an employer demonstrates that it is not able to pay for the training in advance, the commissioner shall make grant payments directly to the training institution or program.
+(b) If an employer demonstrates that it is not able to pay for the training in advance, the commissioner shall make grant payments directly to the eligible training provider.

 (a) The maximum grant for an application is $150,000.
 A grant may not exceed $6,000 per year for a maximum of four years per employee.

-(b) An employee who is attending an eligible institution must apply for Pell and state grants as a condition of payment for training that employee under this section.
+(b) An employee who is attending an eligible training provider that is an institution under section 136A.103 must apply for Pell and state grants as a condition of payment for training that employee under this section.